ali-ali-ahmad/Legistai_assignment/README.md

 ![Dashboard Preview](screenshot/dashboard.png "Dashboard Preview")

-To run the application, please fork this repository, and following the instructions in each directory
+To run the application, please fork this repository, and follow the instructions in each directory